coetzeer/coetzeer/_posts/2018-03-25-it-takes-a-village.markdown

 toc: true
 ---

-During a rant at work about my NAS related woes, a friend of mine at work offered me a CPU upgrade, cooler upgrade and to assist me with both to boot.
-Given the fact that I was in spams of rage about the state of the project, what with the silly Intel cooler clips giving up the ghost and how the crazy SiL3114 chipset kept on rewriting the MBR on the one poor drive connected to it (spams I tell you), I decided that I would take him up on his kind offer.
+During a rant at work about my NAS related woes, a friend of mine offered me a CPU and cooler upgrade and to assist me with both to boot.
+Given the fact that I was in spasms of rage about the state of the project, what with the silly Intel cooler clips giving up the ghost and how the crazy SiL3114 chipset kept on rewriting the MBR on the one poor drive connected to it (spasms I tell you), I decided that I would take him up on his kind offer.

-So I did my best to clean my wiring, removed any evidence of blatent stupidity and packed the case, some tools and a power cord into the car and header over to his house this weekend.
+So I did my best to clean my wiring, removed any evidence of blatant stupidity and packed the case, some tools and a power cord into the car and headed over to his house this weekend.

 The current setup is:
 * Case : [Fractal Design Node 304](http://www.fractal-design.com/home/product/cases/node-series/node-304-black)